radoslawkalamon/natally-nuxt/README.md

 ### What is the Block -> Wrapper -> Component structure?
 This is the legacy components approach from the `natally-wordpress` and... it is terrible thing for Vue.
 Blocks cannot be the "the self constituting pieces", like in the PHP version.
 I lost a bit of performance because of this.
 This is the last time when I used it.
 Time to bury it deeper than expected and look for something better!

+### Why Event Bus, not Vuex?
+This was an experiment.
+I always wanted to try the Event Bus approach.
+It is good for global events (like scroll / resize), but it gets messy and entangled when it comes about specific components (like Header <-> Drawer relationship here).
+I will stick to the Vuex next time.
+Most developers would expect it (Principle Of Least Astonishment).

 ### What a nice light / dark theme support!
 Light / Dark theme with CSS Variable are awesome!
 Still, there is a room for improvements here. `_variables.css` should have generic colors, and stage two variables like shadow, border etc. Then components should define their variables inside their styles.
 This is kind of obvious, but I did not do it here!
 I will keep this in mind for the future projects.